Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Main results

+\item BayesGap's error probability is upper bounded by which depends on $T$ and $H_1$.
 Compared with (\ref{equation_upper_BayesGap}), the upper bound of OD-LinBAI in (\ref{equation_upper_OD}) has an extra $\log_2 d$ term.
-This is an interesting phenomena which also occurs in standard multi-armed bandits \citep{audibert2010best, carpentier2016tight}.
+This is an interesting phenomena which is also present in standard multi-armed bandits \citep{audibert2010best, carpentier2016tight}.
 For best arm identification in standard multi-armed bandits, without the knowledge of the hardness quantity $H_1$, the agent has to pay a price of $\log_2 K$ for the adaptation to the problem complexity.
-In Theorem~\ref{theorem_lowerbound}, we prove a similar result for linear bandits, in which the price for the adaptation is $\log_2 d$.
+In Theorem~\ref{theorem_lowerbound}, we prove a similar result for linear bandits, in which the price of adaptation is $\log_2 d$.

-The upper bound (\ref{equation_upper_BayesGap}) involves $H_1$, which is a function of \emph{all} the optimality gaps.
+The upper bound (\ref{equation_upper_BayesGap}) involves $H_1$, a function of \emph{all} the optimality gaps.
 It holds that $H_1 \ge H_2 \ge H_{2,\mathrm{lin}}$.
-Thus, the upper bound of OD-LinBAI is better with regard to the problem complexity parameter.
-BayesGap, at least in the theoretical analysis, does not fully utilize the linear structure of the bandit problem.
-See Section~\ref{subsection_lower} for a more detailed comparison on different hardness quantities.
+Thus, the upper bound of OD-LinBAI is not worse (and often better) in its dependence on the hardness/complexity parameter. \end{enumerate}